 In the USA, the FTC has deemed any undisclosed paid endorsement to be illegal.
 In other words, if you have paid someone to endorse your business or post positive reviews, you have to disclose it.

 In the UK, purchasing or writing fake reviews falls under the Consumer Protection from Unfair Trading Regulations 2008.
 The Office of Fair Trading can prosecute, and the Competition and Markets Authority has also taken action against companies posting fake reviews.

 Any violation can invite hefty fines.
 That’s the kind of financial pressure that can break your small business.

 Contrary to what the fake review companies say, people can easily spot a fake endorsement.
-Five-star rating and exaggerated claims rarely sound authentic, and reviewers don’t tend to sound like marketers.
+Five-star ratings and exaggerated claims rarely sound authentic and reviewers don’t tend to sound like marketers.
 Customers quickly become suspicious about these types of reviews, especially when they are so consistent and similar.

 Once consumers come to know, it will irreparably damage your reputation.
 Even those customers who were happy with your services won’t be inclined to give you a good rating.
 That’s because they wouldn’t want to be seen among the fake reviews.

 On top of it, they will talk about it in social media groups.
 Your competitors will also use it against you.

 Every business needs feedback to grow.
 A negative review from an honest customer will show you problems that you probably didn’t know about.
 It will also encourage you to become more customer-centric.

 When you buy Google reviews, you are blocking out those criticisms.
 And no one can grow without criticism.

 Instead of buying Google reviews in order to improve your business's search rankings, you should instead develop effective strategies for asking customers for reviews on Google.
 And that's where Chalkboard can help!